Takeaways

 2. Depth of Credit (20%):

 Length of Credit: How long you have had open credit accounts matters.
-Depth of Credit looks at your most recent credit account, your oldest credit account, and the average length of your credit.
-The older your average credit accounts the better for your credit score because lenders want a borrower with a proven track record of debt repayments.
-Even if you have an old unused credit card, it can help your credit score to keep this account open.
+Depth of credit looks at your most recent credit account, your oldest credit account, and the average length of your credit.
+The older your average credit accounts are, the better your credit score is because lenders want borrowers with a proven track record of debt repayments.
+Even if you have an old, unused credit card, it can help your credit score to keep this account open.
+(Read more about Credit Age).

-Credit Diversity: Your diversity of credit mix also contributes to your VantageScore.
-A broader portfolio is more helpful to see consistent credit behaviors.
+Credit Diversity: Your credit mix diversity also contributes to your VantageScore.
+A broader portfolio is more helpful in seeing consistent credit behaviors.
 Here are the two major types of credit:

 3. Credit Utilization (20%):